Michael Davis (defensive back)

-Early years
+Early life

-Davis is of mixed heritage, and was raised Catholic by his single, Mexican mother.
-Davis participated in both the Glendale High School football and track and field teams all four years.
+Davisw was born on January 6, 1995, in Glendale, California.
+He has an African American father and Mexican mother, with him being raised Catholic by his mother.
+Davis participated in the Glendale High School football and track and field teams.
 During his senior year, he earned first-team All-CIF, league, & area honors.
 In track and field, Davis had won the Pacific League title in the 100-meter sprint 3 straight years and the 200-meter sprint 4 straight years.
 He ran the 100 and 200-meter dash with best times of 10.5 and 21.3.
 Davis also qualified for the California State Championship Meet for the 200 his junior and senior years.
 In 2012, he finished seventh overall, and finished fifth overall in 2013.

 College career

 Davis attended BYU from 2013 to 2016, and totaled 110 tackles and 17 pass break-ups in his four seasons there.
-Davis lost his starting position for a time during his senior season, but came off the bench to make the biggest play of his career, an interception and 40-yard return on the road against Michigan State that helped the Cougars secure a 31-14 upset victory.
+Davis lost his starting position for a time during his senior season, but came off the bench to make the biggest play of his career, an interception and 40-yard return on the road against Michigan State that helped the Cougars secure a 31–14 upset victory.

 Professional career

 Los Angeles Chargers

 Davis was signed by the Los Angeles Chargers as an undrafted free agent on May 1, 2017.
 He was waived on September 2, 2017 and was signed to the Chargers' practice squad the next day.
 He was promoted to the active roster on September 16, 2017.

 Davis was suspended two games by the NFL for violating the league's substance abuse policy on November 22, 2019.
 He was reinstated from suspension on December 9, 2019, and activated two days later.

 On April 9, 2020, Davis was re-signed to a one-year, $3.259 million contract.
 In Week 4 against the Tampa Bay Buccaneers, Davis intercepted a pass thrown by Tom Brady and returned it 78 yards for a touchdown during the 38–31 loss.

-On March 15, 2021, Davis signed a multi-year contract extension with the Chargers.
+On March 15, 2021, Davis signed a 3-year contract extension with the Chargers worth 25.2 million dollars.

+Washington Commanders

+Davis signed a one-year contract with the Washington Commanders on March 18, 2024.
+He finished the 2024 regular season with 14 tackles and one pass deflection over 15 games (with two starts).
+The Commanders deactivated Davis for all three post-season games that the team played in.

+New Orleans Saints

+On October 7, 2025, Davis signed with the New Orleans Saints.